ZetaBank/zeta_edu_scnu/docs/source/index.rst

 ===================

-Welcome to ZetaBank Educational Program!!!
+Welcome to ZetaBank Educational Program!

 To foster future talent, we from ZetaBank provides the Philosophy of Education.